Smooth-coated otter: Threats

 The smooth-coated otter is threatened by poaching, loss and destruction of wetlands, as these are converted for settlements, agriculture and hydroelectric projects; water courses are being polluted by pesticides such as chlorinated hydrocarbons and organophosphates.
 These factors lead to a reduced prey base.
 Otters are indiscriminately killed especially at aquaculture sites.
 Trapping of otters is prevalent in India, Nepal, and Bangladesh.

 Along the Chambal River in India, smooth-coated otters are most vulnerable during winter when they rear young.
 During this season, they are disturbed by humans harvesting crops and removing wood along rocky stretches of the river.

-Six juvenile smooth-coated otters were discovered in a bag left at Bangkok airport in January 2013.
+Six juvenile smooth-coated otters were discovered in a bag left at Bangkok International Airport in January 2013.
 This was the first case of smooth-coated otters thought to have been destined for the illegal pet trade.

 At least seven smooth-coated otters were offered for sale through websites by traders in Thailand and Malaysia between 2016 and 2017.